humanwhocodes/config-array/README.md

 * The config array caches configs, so subsequent calls to `getConfig()` with the same filename will return in a fast lookup rather than another calculation.
 * A config will only be generated if the filename matches an entry in a `files` key.
 A config will not be generated without matching a `files` key (configs without a `files` key are only applied when another config with a `files` key is applied; configs without `files` are never applied on their own).

+## Caching Mechanisms

+Each `ConfigArray` aggressively caches configuration objects to avoid unnecessary work.
+This caching occurs in two ways:

+1. **File-based Caching.** For each filename that is passed into a method, the resulting config is cached against that filename so you're always guaranteed to get the same object returned from `getConfig()` whenever you pass the same filename in.
+2. **Index-based Caching.** Whenever a config is calculated, the config elements that were used to create the config are also cached.
+So if a given filename matches elements 1, 5, and 7, the resulting config is cached with a key of `1,5,7`.
+That way, if another file is passed that matches the same config elements, the result is already known and doesn't have to be recalculated.
+That means two files that match all the same elements will return the same config from `getConfig()`.

 ## Acknowledgements

 The design of this project was influenced by feedback on the ESLint RFC, and incorporates ideas from: